tomas-magat/camels-eshop-infosystem/README.md

 10. Click 'confirm merge' and 'delete old branch' buttons
 > In your terminal
 11. Switch to the main branch `git checkout main`
+12. Sync your code with github `git pull`

 ## Module and datafile structure